This post may contain affiliate links. Learn more.

-With all those things in mind, we came up with our list of the best pomades for men in 2017.
+With all those things in mind, we came up with our list of the best pomades for men.
 We aim to provide a list that covers a wide range of pomades with a wide range of attributes, not the least of which is the strength of their hold.

 Other things we consider?
 Plenty of positive reviews, for one.
 Ingredients and overall craftsmanship for another.
 We also considered price and always hope to have a list of products that fit all budgets.